11nonali23/Advanced-Workout-Clock/README.md

 ## Basic features of the app

 * The user can create an activity for the chronometer and store the timings he does for the activities.
-The timings are   visible and customizable.
+The timings are visible and deletable.

 * The user can create an activity for an interval timer and schedule the timings to do, that are also divided into work and rest.

 * The data stored for the chronometer and for the timer will be plotted into graphs.
 The graphs types are not chosen yet.